aqtrans/gothing/README.md

 I have added comments here for clarity, so if copying and pasting, remove them:
 ```
 {
     //What port you want the app to listen on
     "Port": "3000",

     //Username of the initial admin user
     "Username": "admin",

     //Password of the initial admin user
     "Password": "admin",

     //Email of the initial admin user
-    "Email": "me@me.com",
+    "Email": "admin@main.tld",

     //Directoy where images should be uploaded to
     "ImgDir": "./up-imgs/",